-1/ All malfunctions and unserviceable parts occurring during the test shall be recorded and properly identified regardless of whether they are chargeable to the weapon.
+- 1/ All malfunctions and unserviceable parts occurring during the test shall be recorded and properly identified regardless of whether they are chargeable to the weapon.
 Malfunctions that are traceable to components determined unserviceable after meeting minimum life round requirements may be replaced and charged against the weapon.
 Once verified that previously recorded malfunctions are attributable to the unserviceable part, they shall not be counted against the weapon provided they occurred within the previous 200 rounds of firing.
-Malfunctions determined not to be chargeable to the weapon as a result of failure analysis shall be verified and shall not be counted (see 6.4).

-2/ In the event of any failure of bolt to lock malfunction, the forward assist assembly shall be operated.
-Failure of the forward assist assembly to remain engaged with the bolt carrier assembly during manual attempt to lock bolt shall be considered an additional malfunction in the category of "other malfunctions".

-3/ Other parts shall be limited to trigger spring, disconnect springs, hammer spring, extractor pin and extractor.
+Malfunctions determined not to be chargeable to the weapon as a result of failure analysis shall be verified and shall not be counted (see 6.4). - 2/ In the event of any failure of bolt to lock malfunction, the forward assist assembly shall be operated.
+Failure of the forward assist assembly to remain engaged with the bolt carrier assembly during manual attempt to lock bolt shall be considered an additional malfunction in the category of "other malfunctions". - $\underline{3/}$ Other parts shall be limited to trigger spring, disconnect springs, hammer spring, extractor pin and extractor. - 4/ Other malfunctions include, but are not limited to: occurrence of doubling (two shots fired with a single trigger pull) during semi-automatic firings; failure to immediately stop firing when the trigger is released (uncontrolled fire) during burst firing; failure to fire three (3) shots on a complete trigger pull in burst mode other than in the first trigger pull (when fresh magazine is inserted or when selector is switched to "BURST") or last trigger pull (when magazine is emptied); and failure of forward bolt assist assembly to remain engaged with bolt carrier assembly during manual attempt to lock the bolt, etc (see 6.4).